haskellcg/Company_Notes/bfd_protocol_rfc5880_part_1.md

   * Auth Key/Hash: This field carries the 20-byte SHA1 hash for the packet.
 When the hash is calculated, the shared SHA1 key is stored in this field, padded to a length of 20 bytes with trailing zero bytes if needed.

 ## BFD Echo Packet Format
+  **_BFD Echo packets are sent in an encapsulation appropriate to the environment_**.
+See the appropriate application documents for the specifics of particular environments.

+  The payload of a BFD Echo packet is a local matter, since only the sending system ever processes the content.
+The only requirement is that sufficient information is included to demultiplex the received packet to the correct BFD session after it is looped back to the sender.

+  Some form of authentication SHOULD be included, since Echo packets may be spoofed.

+## Elements of Procedure